jhan15/hand_gesture_detection/README.md

 Detect hand gestures on streams, it can detect a series of pre-defined hand gestures, including Chinese number 1 - 10, 'OK', 'Thumbs-up', 'Thumbs-down', 'Rock', 'Claw', 'C shape', 'O shape', 'Pinch'.

 ### Volume controller
 Control volume using hand gestures.
 It's a possible application in areas like smart home and in-cabin interaction.
 Hand gestures can be used for activation, deactivation, and control.
+In this case, we use 'Pinch' as activation and control gesture and 'C shape' as deactivation gesture.

 #### Continuous control